bluewingtitan/fastcloud/README.md

 Features:

-- Host Files (Protected by a basic password set in config.)
+- Host Files (Upload is protected by a master-password set in config.)
 - Download Files (You will get a dynamicly created link once you uploaded a file.)
 - Automatic deletion of files based on capped downloads amount and/or expiry time.